 - a) Have paper or laminated maps: a local route map, a topographical map, and a regional or state map.
-Store a hand-held compass with the maps (and know how to use it). - b) Mark evacuation routes with a pencil or colored marker.
-Identify potential water sources, camping areas, police and fire stations, alternate housing, etc., and color-code each. - 16) Recovery after a crisis (your important records) Keep them in a secure place but easily accessible in case you need to grab them and leave quickly.
-Use sheet protectors or gallon Ziploc bags to keep your documents dry. - a) Insurance documents (life, health, home, auto, long-term care, etc.) - b) Social Security records - c) Birth certificates - d) Marriage license - e) Military discharge papers - f) Adoption records - g) Financial assets with account numbers (keep security codes in a separate secure spot) - h) Inventory of important personal property (It is recommended to have hard-copy photos since digital photos and/or video may or may not be useful depending on the ability to replay them.) - i) Deeds and Purchase documents
+Store a hand-held compass with the maps (and know how to use it).
+A GPS requires satellite triangulation and may not function. - b) Mark evacuation routes with a pencil or colored marker.
+Identify potential water sources, camping areas, police and fire stations, alternate housing, etc., and color-code each.

+16) Recovery after a crisis (your important records) - Keep them in a secure place but easily accessible in case you need to grab them and leave quickly.
+Use sheet protectors (or gallon Ziploc bags) to keep your documents dry.

+- Personal Notes

+- a) Insurance documents (life, health, home, auto, long-term care, etc.)

+- b) Social Security records

+- c) Birth certificates

+- d) Marriage license

+- e) Military discharge papers

+- f) Adoption records

+- g) Financial assets with account numbers (keep security codes in a separate secure spot)

+- h) Inventory of important personal property (It is recommended to have hard-copy photos since digital photos and/or video may or may not be useful depending on the ability to replay them.)

+- i) Deeds and Purchase documents

 - j) Education records, Diplomas and Certifications

 - k) Health Records/History

 - I) Others: